-1. Additional Cash Flow
+1. Increased Cash Flow

 Knowing that more customers will gravitate to better payment terms, extending credit is a great strategy for increased cash flow.
 It works for your existing customers and new customers.
-As word gets around that your company now offers favorable payment terms, potential customers will start looking to do business with you.
+As word gets around that your company offers favorable payment terms, potential customers will start looking to do business with you.

-2. Additional Sales
+2. Increased Sales

 Additional sales will come in the form of customers spending more money on your products and services.
 With their payments due at a later time in the future, customers don't have to worry about an immediate decrease in cash flow for obtaining products or services.

-Credit extension can lead to bigger ticket purchases as well.
+Credit extensions can lead to bigger ticket purchases as well.
 Part of your credit extension policy may include payment plans for large purchases rather than net 30 or 60 terms.
 Both terms are still extensions of credit but the payment plan adds some creativity to your credit policy and increases sales.

-Rather than net 30, such customers may get net 60 but only for certain purchases.
-By restricting net 60 to certain purchases, your cash flow isn't as impacted by the longer payment terms.
-Additionally, you build more customer loyalty.
+Rather than net 30, customers may get net 60 but only for certain purchases.
+By restricting net 60 to certain purchases, your cash flow isn't as impacted by the longer payment terms, and you have the opportunity to build customer loyalty.

-3. Higher Customer Loyalty
+3. Increased Customer Loyalty

-Customers begin to realize that you are meeting all of their needs and eventually stop looking for any alternative providers.
+Customers begin to realize that you are meeting all of their needs and eventually stop looking for alternative providers.
 This saves them time and effort while increasing your sales and reducing costs.
 Cost reductions come in the form of reduced marketing for new customers.

-5. Simple Technique For Extending Credit
+Tips For Extending Credit Smoothly

 It's a manual for how the process works and what to do when things go wrong.
 With a credit policy, both your employees and customers fully understand and know what to expect when credit is extended.